saurabhshcs/java-functional-programming/README.md

 # java-functional-programming
+> This repository is containing the hands on practices of most common regular programming needed functional programming paradigms in using OpenJDK 11.

 > Represents a predicate (boolean-valued function) of one argument.
 This is a functional interface whose functional method is test(Object).